DylanPetrey/Human-Language-Technologies/README.md

 This is my portfolio for CS 4395.001 at UT Dallas

-## Assignment 0
+## Overview of NLP
 This is my first assignment for the class.
 It required me to answer questions based on NLP

-My responses are [here](https://github.com/DylanPetrey/Human-Language-Technologies/blob/main/Assignment%200/Homework0_MPetrey.pdf) and the assignment description is [here](https://github.com/DylanPetrey/Human-Language-Technologies/blob/main/Assignment%200/Portfolio%20Component%200.pdf)
+My responses are [here](https://github.com/DylanPetrey/Human-Language-Technologies/blob/main/Overview%20of%20NLP/homework0_mdp180000.pdf) and the assignment description is [here](https://github.com/DylanPetrey/Human-Language-Technologies/blob/main/Overview%20of%20NLP/Portfolio%20Component%200.pdf)

-## Assignment 1
+## Text Processing with Python
 ### Overview
 This assignment reads in a CSV file and verifies that all of the data is uniform.
 If an entry does not follow the standard, then it will prompt the user to enter a new entry until it is follows the set standard.